Mahaganapathi30/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-Thus the implement  Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables.
+Thus the program was implement Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables.